jecnua/python-skeleton/README.md

 ## Usage

-You will need to call the script passing as a parameter the new project path:
+You will need to call the script passing as a parameter the new project path and type:

-    ./script.sh <path-to-dir>
+    ./script.sh <path-to-dir> <type>

+Type can be of value:

+- flask
+- script

 For example:

-    ./script.sh /tmp/jecnua-new-project
+    ./script.sh /tmp/jecnua-new-project flask

 ## Test